 2. Membership: The Team shall consist of:

-- Dean of Instructional Affairs
+- Dean of Business Affairs

+- Associate Dean of Academics

 - Director of Enrollment Services/Registrar

 - Wallace Police Representative

 - Faculty Representatives

 - Staff Representatives

 Additional members may be included as required by the specific circumstances of a particular situation.